alexbelgium/hassio-addons/wger/README.md

 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
 1. Carefully configure the add-on to your preferences, see the official documentation for for that.

-## Configuration

-- Start the addon.
-Wait a while and check the log for any errors.
-- Open yourdomain.com:8000 (where ":8000" is the port configured in the addon).
-- Default
-  - Username: `admin`
-  - Password: `adminadmin`

 ## Support